 - 1 large carton fresh baby spinach

 - salt & pepper, to taste

 - 1 tbsp vegetable oil

-Heat half the oil in large saucepan over medium-high heat.
-Brown chicken on both sides, cooking in batches if necessary, and remove to plate.
+Heat half the oil in a large saucepan over medium–high heat.
+Brown chicken on both sides, cooking in batches if necessary, and remove to a plate.

 Add remaining oil, turn heat down to medium, and cook onion mixture, stirring, for 4 to 5 minutes.
 Add spinach and cook, stirring, for another 4 to 5 minutes.
 Add chicken and gently simmer, covered, for 25 to 30 minutes, turning halfway through.
 Serve with rice.

 CANNELLONI with ricotta and spinach – Traditional Italian Christmas lunch dish